Welcome to Sarah Folwell

 Acupuncture

 Acupuncture involves the insertion of fine gauge surgical steel needles into specific points on the body.
 Acupuncture points are part of an extensive system of meridians which traverse the entire body (internally and externally).
 Each acupoint can have a specific effect on the energy (or qi) within our body when stimulated.
-Acupuncture aims to restore homeostasis, basically harmonising the qi within our body.
+Acupuncture aims to restore homeostasis, essentially harmonising the qi within our body.

 Cupping